Andrews-repo/AWS-Project/README.md

 # Project Overview
 I needed a project to learn AWS services after being certified.
 I found this [post](https://www.reddit.com/r/sysadmin/comments/8inzn5/so_you_want_to_learn_aws_aka_how_do_i_learn_to_be/), which roughly states:
 "This uses a website as an excuse to use a number of AWS technologies.
 Its a rough guide of the the maturity process of the most basic webpafe, to an extremely cheap and scalable web application."
+Essectially its a list of tasks I *should* be able to do while building an app on AWS, but doesnt provide any directions on how to do so.

 The idea for said web appliaction, is a "Fortune of the day" site.
 A page that, on site load, loads a random fortune from a database, and allows users to add their own fortune to said database.